 - Notification of Disability Students must submit notification of disability at least six weeks prior to the beginning of classes in the academic term the student wishes to attend.
 This will allow time to make all necessary arrangements prior to the initial class meeting.
 Documentation should be submitted to the director of academic support services, CMB 46, or fax (816) 505-5445.
 Documentation will be retained in the student's electronic file. - Learning Disabilities In order to receive special accommodations for learning disabilities, students must provide supporting diagnostic test results from a licensed psychologist or a certified specialist in learning disabilities.
 This evaluation must detail the student's specific learning disability or disabilities.
 The accommodations request should be detailed.
-This information should be as current as possible, preferably not more than three years old. - Physical Disabilities Students must provide documentation from a physician that specifies the nature of the disability or disabilities.
+This information should be as current as possible, preferably not more than three years old.
+Park University will evaluate, but may reject, documentation more than three years old. - Physical Disabilities Students must provide documentation from a physician that specifies the nature of the disability or disabilities.
 The documentation should include prescriptive information from a qualified specialist as to the exact nature of all accommodations necessary to meet the needs of the student.
 This information should be as current as possible.
 Park University reserves the right to request updated verification of disability and necessary accommodations.